Evyatar831/Project_computer_security/README.md

 ### Installation
 1. Clone the repository to your local machine
 2. Open MySQL Workbench and create a new schema called `webapp`
+3. Import the database structure using the included `webapp.sql` file which contains all necessary tables and initial setup
-3. Execute the following SQL commands to create a database user:
+4. Execute the following SQL commands to create a database user:
    ```sql
    CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';
    GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;